Spring Break Voluntourism

-Global Citizens creates custom cross-cultural expeditions where volunteers work alongside community members in countries throughout Africa, Asia and Latin America.
+Global Citizens Network creates custom cross-cultural expeditions where volunteers work alongside community members in countries throughout Africa, Asia and Latin America.
 Trips may revolve around building a community center in a small Thai village, repairing a water drainage ditch in Nepal or renovating a school building in Tanzania.
-Based on the location and nature of the projects, many trips last up to 3 weeks making it difficult to mix with work or school commitments during spring break.
-However, the organization will customize a trip with a minimum of 6 people (families are welcome) and provide a guide and itinerary.
+Spring Break Programs provide opportunities to families and students seeking volunteer vacation opportunities over the holidays.
+The length of the spring break programs, the location and the volunteer projects are well designed to meet the needs of participants.

 Earthwatch creates a community of international volunteers with a common goal -- to save the environment, its biodiversity and endangered species.
 Volunteers join expeditions to restore coral reefs in the Indian Ocean off of the Seychelles or rescue leatherback sea turtles in Costa Rica.
 With far-reaching destinations and unusual tasks, the trips sound glamorous, but these volunteer adventures involve serious work assisting scientists in field research.
 Many of these adventures are pricy, but can make for an unforgettable and educational spring break for individuals, friends and even families with children over age 10.